za3k/qr-backup/docs/FAQ.md

 ## How exactly does the backup/restore process work?
 The exact commands to run are described in the README and on the printed backup.
 But here's a conceptual explanation of how things work.

+If find this explanation helpful, run qr-backup with the `--instructions both` option to add it to the paper backup.

 The backup process:
 - If compression is on, data is compressed using gzip
+- If encryption is on, data is password-protected with GPG in symmetric mode.
 - The data is now preprocessed.
 - The data is split into small chunks, about 2K each with the default settings.
 - Each chunk is base64 encoded.